frankplus/AntonBot/README.md

 git clone https://github.com/frankplus/coronavirus-irc-bot
 cd coronavirus-irc-bot
 pip install .
-nohup python3 ./coronabot.py &
 ```
+### Run
+`python3 ircbot.py`

+To run the bot in the backgorund execute this instead:\
+`nohup python3 ./ircbot.py &`

-See coronabot.py to set channel name and bot name
+See ircbot.py to set channel name and bot name

 ## Commands
 `!corona <location>` for latest coronavirus report for specified location. \